ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

     ((ThingDetailsActivity) context).updateJson(parsedToString);
 }
 ```
-## Screenshot of the output we get in our Android activity from the above code:
+## Android activity displaying Shadow state for an IoT device

 ![Android Screenshot](https://raw.githubusercontent.com/BenEdridge/blog-usa/master/images/2018/07/aws_iot_app_screenshot_shadow.png)

 You can can see we are getting the the attributes associated with the device including the id, mac, temperature and humidity.
 This is retrieved from the device shadow state.
-The Android application requires Cognito to be setup and the correct IAM roles in place for S3 and IoT services.

 # Show me the Code